guigomcha/pvpc_to_telegram/README.md

 1) git clone https://github.com/Guillelerial/loggingbot.git

 ## How to configure the scrapper
-Two scrappers are implemented and configurable by manually replacing which implementation is used in pvpc.py (self.scrapper property).
+Two scrappers are implemented and configurable by manually replacing which implementation is used in controllers/api.py (scrapper argument to PVPC class).
 In previous versions the web Tarifa Luz Hora was used since it does not require any auth.
 Latest update in the Bot involve a migration to the official ESIOS REE API (https://api.esios.ree.es/) which requires a personal access token provided by them (email to  <consultasios@ree.es>).
-If choosing to use the ESIOS version, then provide **esios_ree_token** in the request to **/telegram/** (add it to tokens.json
+If choosing to use the ESIOS version, then provide **esios_ree_token** in the request to **/telegram/** (add it to tokens.json)

 ## Install and usage